The SEO Sales Funnel

 • Are unicorns horses?

 The discovery phase is best used to plant a seed in a user’s mind.
-Although they may not make an immediate purchase, it’s an opportunity for you to introduce your brand and build a relationship with them as a trusted resource by providing accurate answers to their questions.
+Although they may not make an immediate purchase, it’s an opportunity for you to introduce your brand and build a relationship with them as a trusted subject matter expert by providing accurate answers to their questions.

 What is the research phase in SEO?